L'Auberge rouge

-L'auberge rouge (The Red Inn) is an inn, originally named L'Auberge de Peyrebeille ("the Inn of Peyrebeille"), in the commune of Lanarce in Ardèche, bordering Issanlas and Lavillatte.
+L'Auberge rouge (The Red Inn) is an inn, originally named L'Auberge de Peyrebeille ("the Inn of Peyrebeille"), in the commune of Lanarce in Ardèche, bordering Issanlas and Lavillatte.
 In the 19th century, it was the site of a notorious French criminal scandal known as "the Red Inn affair."
 In 1831, after a customer, Jean-Antoine Enjolras, was found dead by a nearby river with his skull smashed in, the owners of the inn, Pierre and Marie Martin, and their employee, Jean Rochette, were arrested and eventually charged with his murder.
 During the subsequent trial, numerous witnesses testified to other crimes committed by the accused, including up to fifty murders at the inn, and to aggravating circumstances of rape and cannibalism.
-There were rumors that the owners used to serve their intended victims meals containing cooked body parts of previous victims.
+There were rumours that the owners used to serve their intended victims meals containing cooked body parts of previous victims.
 The accused were only convicted of the murder of Enjolras, and were sentenced to death.
 They were executed by guillotine in front of the inn, with a crowd of 30,000 on-lookers.

 Subsequent scholars have raised doubts about the integrity of the trial.
 Today, the inn is a tourist attraction.

 History

 For about 23 years (approximately 1805–1830), Pierre and Marie Martin (née Breysee), kept the inn.
-Originally poor farmers, they were said to have accumulated a fortune of 30,000 gold Francs (approximately 600,000 Euros in today's currency) by the time of their death.
+Originally poor farmers, they were said to have accumulated a fortune of 30,000 gold Francs (approximately 600,000 Euros in today's currency) by the time of their deaths.
 Pierre Martin was feared by his neighbours as he was a grasping, paid henchman of the local nobility, and had a forceful personality.
 The Martins were ultra-royalists; he had assisted nobles returning from exile to recover their land from the farmers on the cheap, and she had hidden a refractory priest.
 The political climate in France changed in 1830 with the overthrow of the ultra-royalist Charles X and his replacement by Louis Philippe: the Martins were no longer useful supporters of the regime but rather of its opponents.